revoltchat/documentation/docs/markdown.md

 | ![😍](https://static.revolt.chat/emoji/mutant/1f60d.svg?rev=3) | :heart_eyes<!---->:                     |
 | ![🥰](https://static.revolt.chat/emoji/mutant/1f970.svg?rev=3) | :smiling_face_with_three_hearts<!---->: |

-You can see the full list of emoji shortcodes using auto-completion, simply start typing with a `:`.
+You can see the full list of emoji shortcodes using auto-completion - simply start typing with a `:`.